echemdb/echemdb-converters/doc/README.md

 Then open http://localhost:8880/ with your browser.

-Some MDd files can be interactively edited in jupyter
+Some MD files can be interactively edited in jupyter

 ```sh
 pixi run jupyter lab